rishikasikhakolli/mgt3745-hw1/PROBLEM.md

 ## 3. Three Framings
 `30 pts`

-**Framing A (the obvious one):** *A student spends hours tracking job applications, deadlines, and tailoring resumes across platforms, leading to disorganization, missed opportunities, and probably burnout.*
+**Framing A (the obvious one):** *Student spend hours tracking job applications, deadlines, and tailoring resumes across platforms, leading to disorganization, missed opportunities, and probably burnout.*

 **Framing B (stakeholder shift):** *Employers and campus recruiters can't reach all of the best candidates due to the amount of applications, espeically with numerous people cold and mass applying versus putting in true effort.*